o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

   -  Should work with `develop` branch and newest releases, but the project was tested with commit `#381a6e0f`.
 - [ROS2 Gem](https://github.com/RobotecAI/o3de-ros2-gem)
   - `develop` branch (the default) should work.
 The project was tested with version tag `0.3`.
-  - ROS 2 (Galactic) itself is also required, see [Gem Requirements](https://github.com/RobotecAI/o3de-ros2-gem#requirements)
+  - ROS 2 (Galactic or Humble) itself is also required, see [Gem Requirements](https://github.com/RobotecAI/o3de-ros2-gem#requirements)
 - [Loft Scene Sample](https://github.com/aws-lumberyard/loft-arch-vis-sample)
   - Use `scene_fixes` branch